kotivo/job-exam/README.md

 You might notice that each part is their own separate system and should work with any other part that comes from different "manufacturer"!

+Compress these three source files (nothing else) in a *.tar.gz* and send them back to us.